 For all applicants who are eligible to be registered, they should be able to express a preference over any area that they would like to live in and the type of property they would prefer.
-However, the ability to satisfy that preference might be limited.
+However, the ability to satisfy that preference might be limited by the housing pressures faced.